GA-BEWD-2014/BEWD-2014/05_Classes_Objects/slides/slides_05.md

 ###Side Note

 *	to_s method called with puts command.
-*	Is can be overwritten
+*	It can be overwritten

 		class My_Class
   			def to_s